-Are you visiting Disneyland for the first time?
+Visiting Disneyland for the first time?
+That was me last year!
 As a recent first-timer to Disneyland, I learned a LOT of useful tips during my visit.
 Things I wish I’d known before I visited Disneyland.
 Although there are some similarities between Disneyland and Disney World, there are also a lot of differences.

 I visit Disney World a lot.
 As in multiple times each year.
 As in I have annual passes to Disney World.
 So, I feel like I have a great handle on how to visit Disney World and how to have the best trip possible.

 👉 Need park tickets?
 I always count on Undercover Tourist for the best and easiest deals!